bryantfhayes/cogvents/readme.md

 8. Reviewers are NOT allowed to run code themselves
 9. ONLY EDIT COGVENTS.PY
 10. All global variables must be stored in `gDict`
+11. Avoid breaking the deterministic output.
+11.a.
+Dont index into a list without first sorting it 11.b.
+Watch out for any operations that aren't deterministic

 ## Turn Order
 `[ ] Bryant`